Our free membership, business.com+, takes the pain out of choosing new business services.

 • Wages payable

-All of these items – except wages payable – are processed through your accounts payable process.
-Wages payable is processed when your company runs payroll
+All of these items (except wages payable) are handled through your accounts payable process.
+Wages payable is processed separately when your company runs payroll.

-It’s essential to comprehend and stay on top of your accounts payable.
-Knowing how much your company owes its vendors and suppliers will help you avoid late payments and additional fees.
+It’s essential to stay on top of your accounts payable.
+Knowing how much your company owes to vendors and suppliers helps you avoid late payments and additional fees.

-When recording an accounts payable transaction in your recordkeeping, you want to debit the expense from your account.
-For instance, if your business purchases $500 in office supplies from Staples, your general ledger should show the debit from your accounts payable.
+When recording an accounts payable transaction in your general ledger, you’ll debit the expense account and credit accounts payable.
+For instance, if your business purchases $500 in office supplies from Staples, your ledger should reflect the following:

 Date